Frequently Asked Questions (FAQ)

 Is it possible to see some past or sample questions?

 Yes.
 Click on the tab “Sample Questions” tab on this website.

 The KCT may access the results for all the school students in their school on a secure School Kangaroo Webpage from 6 April 2015.
 A student may access their own results only

 What will students get in addition to their results?

-Each student will receive a specially designed 2014 KSF-IE Certificate.
-This will include the student’s name, school attended and level achieved.
+Each student will receive a specially designed high quality 2015 Kangaroo Ireland Certificate.
+This will include the student’s name, school attended, contest level taken, and score achieved.